-Learn Auto Body repair at one of the area’s largest auto body schools.
+Learn automotive technology and repair with collision repair certification at one of Rhode Island’s largest auto body schools.
 Combine theory and hands-on training in all aspects of auto body repair, collision repair technology, and automotive refinishing.
-Understand electrical diagnosis, engine accessories, wheels and tires, drivetrain parts, and more as you prepare for skilled technician positions in the $40 billion auto body industry.Read More

 The Certificate in Automotive Collision Repair Technology offers an in-depth study of all aspects of auto body technology, collision repair, and refinishing.
 Students are provided theory and practice in sheet metal repair and replacement, repair of body damage, frames and unibody, glass installation, and paint refinishing techniques.